vegaprotocol/documentation/docs/api/grpc/overview.md

 The latest protobuf definitions for the data node API can be found [here](https://github.com/vegaprotocol/vega/blob/develop/protos/sources/data-node/api/v2/trading_data.proto).
 They allow for read-only queries for trading data and historic states of the network.

 ### Core node API
 Core nodes are responsible for ensuring the consensus rules are met and that a consistent view of the network is seen.
-They present endpoints that give access to the basic state of the network (block time, block height etc), allow transactions to be submitted to the network and to subscribe to event streams so that changes of internal state can be seen.
+They present endpoints that give access to the basic state of the network, such as block time and block height, allow transactions to be submitted to the network, and allow subscribing to event streams so that changes of internal state can be seen.

-The latest protobuf definitions for the core node API can be found [here](https://github.com/vegaprotocol/vega/blob/develop/protos/sources/vega/api/v1/core.proto).
+The latest protobuf definitions for the core node API can be found [on the Vega GitHub repo](https://github.com/vegaprotocol/vega/blob/develop/protos/sources/vega/api/v1/core.proto).
 They allow for interacting with the network and sending in transactions.

 As a data node acts as a proxy to its core node, all `CoreService` API such as sending in transactions are also available from the data node's RPC address.

-:::note Make sure you use the correct version
-Before using the protobuf definitions linked above be sure to check out the version that matches the network you want to interact with.
+:::caution Make sure you use the correct version Before using the protobuf definitions linked above be sure to check out the version that matches the network you want to interact with.
 This can be found by using the [statistics endpoint](../rest/core/core-service-statistics.api.mdx) and reading the `appVersion` field.
 From Vega's git repository you can then do `git checkout ${appVersion}`.
 :::

 ## Client stub examples

-As an example, the below is an RPC endpoint and messages for querying an order defined with protocol-buffers:
+As an example, the below is an RPC endpoint and messages for querying an order defined with Protocol Buffers:

 ```proto
 // Get order
 //